s-victor/TinyPedal/docs/customization.md

 ## Classes preset file
 **Classes preset JSON file is used for displaying name & color that matches specific vehicle classes.**

+Classes preset can be customized by accessing `Vehicle class editor` from `Config` menu in main window.
+Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

-Classes preset can be customized by editing `classes.json` file in `TinyPedal\settings` folder.
-This file will be generated only once after first time launch of the APP.
+`classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

-To modify or add new class, first find full class name of a vehicle, this can be done by a few ways:
-* Looking at laptime data file located in `deltabest` folder, see `README.txt` in `deltabest` folder.
-* Looking at class section of a mod's VEH file in MAS

-Then, replace `WriteMatchedNameHere` with the found class name, and change `ReplaceClassNameHere` text to a desired class short name (better keep name less than 4 chars).

-Last, set `color code` for the class, save and restart app.

-More classes can be added following the JSON format, make sure that second last bracket doesn't have a comma after.

-In case of typo errors within `classes.json` file, user will need to manually correct those typo errors in `classes.json` file.
+To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
+Each row represents a vehicle class.
+First column is full vehicle class name that must match in-game vehicle class name.
+Second column is abbreviation name.
+Third column is color code.

+To add new class, click `Add Class` button.
+Note, the editor can auto-detect and fill-in full vehicle class name from current active session.
+It is recommended to join or start a session with corresponding vehicle before adding new class entries.

+To remove a class, click `X` button of a class row.

-To restore all classes settings back to default, just delete `classes.json` file.
+To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.

 ## Heatmap preset file